 What’s a session border controller?

 You don’t have to be a call centre expert to appreciate the staggering number of ways that your customers now want to engage.
-From voice calls to web chat, text messages to video conferencing, communicating in real-time has become an omnichannel affair.
+From voice calls to web chat, text messages to video conferencing, communicating in real-time has become an omni-channel affair.
 As VoIP adoption becomes more commonplace, your enterprise needs to manage all of that communication data as securely and effectively as possible.
-And that’s the job of a session border controller (SBC).
+That’s the job of a session border controller (SBC).

 As the name would suggest, an SBC sits on the border of your own network, either at the network edge or at carrier interconnects.
 The SBC sits between your private network and any public network during real-time communication.
 It protects and regulates IP communication flows to ensure things go smoothly.
 That can happen in a number of ways.